The Slave Trade and Abolition

 Barber arranged Johnson's trips, received documents and kept his diary.
 Johnson was known to be very fond of Barber – when as a youth he ran away to sea, Johnson arranged for him to be discharged.
 He later paid for him to be educated at Bishop's Stortford School.

 When Johnson died in 1784 he left an annuity of £70 and a gold watch to Barber.
 He settled in Litchfield, Staffordshire, where his descendants still live.
-This portrait hangs in Dr Johnson's House, 17 Gough Square, London EC4 3DE.
+This portrait hangs in Dr Johnson's House, 17 Gough Square, London EC4 3DE (listed Grade I).

-Pero (from 1753 to 1798), along with his two sisters, was sold at the age of 12 to the wealthy sugar and slave plantation owner, John Pinney in Nevis.
-He became Pinney's personal servant and by 1791 was living at 7 George Street, Bristol.
+Pero (from 1753 to 1798), along with his two sisters, was sold at the age of 12 to John Pinney the wealthy owner of a Nevis sugar plantation relying on the forced labour of enslaved Africans.
+He became Pinney's personal servant and by 1791 was living at 7 George Street, Bristol (listed Grade II*), the sugar trader's Bristol home.
 Pero would have seen the kitchens very much as they are shown here.